ttugates/Installer/readme.md

 # Installer

-Installer will become a template for my WinForm Projects.
+Installer will become a class library for my WinForm Projects.

 # Current Features
 - Fast, no fuss install